-The deductible amount of a defined benefit pension is equal to the tax-free component capped at 10% of the gross annual payment.
-This means if the pension has a tax-free component greater than 10% of the gross income, the tax-free component (or deductible amount) is capped at 10%.
+The deductible amount of a defined benefit pension is equal to the tax-free component, capped at 10% of the gross annual payment.
+This means if the pension has a tax-free component greater than 10% of the gross income, the deductible amount is capped at 10%.

-The following defined benefit funds are exempt from the cap:
+The following defined benefit funds are exempt from this cap:

-- Defence Force Retirement & Death Benefits Scheme (DFRDB) - $\boldsymbol{\cdot}$ Military Superannuation & Benefits Scheme (Military Super), and - Defence Force Retirement Benefits Scheme (DFRB).
+- Defence Force Retirement & Death Benefits Scheme (DFRDB) - Military Superannuation & Benefits Scheme (MilitarySuper), and - Defence Force Retirement Benefits Scheme (DFRB).

-If you choose to convert your pension into a lump sum, the amount you receive is assessed for social security depending on how it is invested e.g. savings in the bank are assessed under the assets test and deemed for the income test.
+If you choose to convert your pension into a lump sum, the amount you receive is assessed for social security depending on how it is invested, e.g., savings in the bank are assessed under the assets test and deemed for the income test.